evaporei/bingchillin/README.md

 - [x] copy paste functionality
 - [ ] when saving: append `\n` char to end of buffer if no `\n` exists as the last character
+- [ ] create new file in editor / open existing files
+    - some kind of filepicker?